JonQuxBurton/MobileMicroservicesSample/README.md

 The tests are then executed against this test system and verified by querying the database.

 These support the testing goals as follows:
-* Reliable - they match the primary use cases of the system, and so verify that the system works as intended.
+* Reliable - they match the primary Use Cases of the system, and so verify that the system works as intended
-* Modifiable - after the system is modified, the tests can be re-run to check for and prevent regressions.
+* Modifiable - after the system is modified, the tests can be re-run to check for and prevent regressions
-* Understandable - the system can be refactored and simplified,, then the tests can be re-run to check for and prevent regressions.
+* Understandable - the system can be refactored and simplified, then the tests can be re-run to check for and prevent regressions

 ### 3. API level Manual Tests
-These also test the most important Scenarios which the system can perform.
+These also test the most important Scenarios which the system can execute.

 They are run against the same test system as above, launched through docker-compose.
 Once the system is running they are executed manually by using the [REST Client Visual Studio Code plugin](#REST-client) and executing the Scenarios in the file:
 \docs\ManualTesting\ExecuteScenarios.http

 These support the testing goals as follows:
-* Reliable - they can be run manaully to aid in troubleshooting and diagnosing.
+* Reliable - they can be run manaully to aid in troubleshooting and diagnosing
-* Understandable - they allow each step of a Scenario can be run and checked.
+* Understandable - they allow each step of a Scenario to be run and checked

 ### 4. Load Tests
 The Load Tests are performed using [k6](#k6), which is a command line Load testing tool.
 The tests to be executed by k6 are defined in a JavaScript file (/docs/LoadTesting/LoadTest.js).
 This script details the actions to be performed (the Scenarios) and defines the number of Virtual Users and iterations.
-It is currently set to launch 5 simultaneous Virtual Users each performing 3 iterations of one of 5 scenarios.
+It is currently set to launch 5 simultaneous Virtual Users each performing 3 iterations of one of 5 Scenarios.
 So 5 * 5 * 3 = 75 tests in total.

 During the test run, the Virtual User needs data to use for the current test iteration.
-This is pre-generated into a JSON file by the LoadTestingWebService, which I created.
-This also allows each Virtual User to request an Identifier, which it can use to ensure it gets it's own specific data for each test iterations that it runs.
+This is pre-generated into a JSON file by the LoadTestingWebService.
+This also allows each Virtual User to request an identifier, which it can use to ensure that it gets it's own specific data for each test iteration it runs.

 The Load Tests support the testing goals as follows:
-* Reliable - the Load Test Scenarios match the primary use cases of the system, and so verify that the system works as intended.
+* Reliable - the Load Test Scenarios match the primary use cases of the system, and so verify that the system works as intended
-* Robust - they simulate a number of users simultaneously using the system and verify that it does not crash.
+* Robust - they simulate a number of users simultaneously using the system and verify that it does not crash or have concurrency bugs
-* Modifiable - after the system is modified, the tests can be re-run to check for and prevent regressions.
+* Modifiable - after the system is modified, the tests can be re-run to check for and prevent regressions
-* Understandable - the system can be refactored and simplified, then the tests can be re-run to check for, and prevent regressions.
+* Understandable - the system can be refactored and simplified, then the tests can be re-run to check for and prevent regressions
-* Performance - check and benchamrk the performace of the system with a number of simultaneous users.
+* Performance - check the performance of the system (and benchmark it) with a number of simultaneous users

 ### 5. Manual Tests
 Manual Tests can be performed by through the Front End application.
-The main focus of these is to catch higher level, conceptual types errors (have we built the right thing) and usability problems.
+The main focus of these is to catch higher level, conceptual types of errors (have we built the right thing) and usability problems.

 The Manual Tests support the testing goals as follows:
-* Reliable - they verify that the system works as intended.
+* Reliable - they verify that the system works as intended

 ## Executing the Tests